HubSpot/cms-react/docs/reference/testing.md

 # Testing

-With JS building blocks it is easy to unit test your components using [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+React components are easy to unit test with [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

 To add tests to your own project, start by adding those packages as dev dependencies, as well as `@vitejs/plugin-react` (for React support)